Pro Insights

 Advantages

-- Prevents the forceful dislodging of sludge that can clog narrow fluid passages and solenoids.
+• Prevents the forceful dislodging and circulation of accumulated sludge or abrasive wear-debris that can clog critical fluid passages, solenoids, and intricate valve body components.

-- Often includes a pan drop, allowing for filter replacement and inspection of the magnet for signs of internal wear.
+• Typically includes a pan drop, which is essential for replacing the transmission filter and inspecting the pan magnet for early indicators of internal wear or component degradation.

 Considerations

-- Only replaces 40-60% of the total transmission fluid, leaving old fluid in the torque converter and cooler lines.
+• Only replaces an estimated 40-60% of the total transmission fluid volume in a single service, leaving a significant portion of older, degraded fluid within components like the torque converter, valve body, and cooler lines.